Testing Multi-Subroutine Quantum Programs: From Unit Testing to Integration Testing: Conclusion And Future Work

 \item \textit{Structural testing for general quantum programs:} Quantum programs pose challenges for structural testing due to uncertain execution paths.
 New methods are needed to accurately describe these paths and measure the coverage rates of quantum programs.

-\item \textit{Testing research on practical quantum software systems:} As practical quantum software systems emerge, it is important to evaluate the effectiveness of existing testing methods and explore the development of new methods tailored to the unique challenges of quantum programming.
+\item \textit{Testing practical quantum software systems}: With the advent of practical quantum software systems, it becomes imperative to assess the effectiveness of current testing methodologies and embark on developing new approaches tailored to the distinctive challenges presented by quantum programming.

 \item \textit{Testing processes at higher levels:} While this paper focuses on unit testing and integration testing, testing at higher levels, such as system testing, is crucial for ensuring the overall correctness and reliability of quantum software systems.
-Future research should explore testing processes at these higher levels. \end{itemize}
+Future research should explore testing processes at these higher levels.

+\item \textit{Testing execution on NISQ quantum devices:} Testing on NISQ devices presents unique challenges due to the substantial influence of quantum noise and decoherence.
+Therefore, it is essential to explore and advance testing strategies and methodologies specially tailored to these devices through further research. \end{itemize}

 Addressing these open problems will contribute to the advancement of testing techniques for multi-subroutine quantum programs and the overall development of reliable quantum software systems.